mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 In order for the signals of Wifi and WPAN to interfere, the two networks have to share a radio medium module instance.
 The radio medium module keeps track of transmitters, receivers, transmissions and noise on the network, and computes signal and noise power at reception.
 The radio medium module has several submodules, such as signal propagation, path loss, background noise, and analog signal representation modules.
-(For more information, read the :doc:`corresponding section </users-guide/ch-transmission-medium>` in the INET User's Guide.) **TODO: this seems unfinished**
+(For more information, read the :doc:`corresponding section </users-guide/ch-transmission-medium>` in the INET User's Guide.)

+.. **TODO: this seems unfinished**

 The standard radio medium module in INET is :ned:`RadioMedium`.
 Wireless protocols in INET (such as 802.11 or 802.15.4) often have their own radio module types (e.g. Ieee80211DimensionalRadioMedium), but these modules are actually :ned:`RadioMedium`, just with different default parameterizations (each parameterized for its typical use case).
 For example, they might have different defaults for path loss type, background noise power, or analog signal representation type.
 However, setting these radio medium parameters are not required for the simulation to work.
 Most of the time, one could just use RadioMedium with its default parameters.

 For our simulation, we'll use :ned:`RadioMedium`.
-Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios needs to match (they need to be dimensional).
+Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios need to match (they need to be dimensional).
 We'll set just these two parameters, and leave the others on default.

 .. **TODO the transmission of one of the technologies is treated as noise when received by the other -> they can detect the transmission, but cant receive it -> it might be enough to cause them to back off / defer from transmitting**